 To share a little, I’ve been looking forward to this year’s Christmas Light-Up, and it’s not because of this blog or because I prefer Christmas over all earlier festivals.

 It’s that Tree of Time outside Ngee Ann City, essentially a countdown meter for the event.
 I first saw it two-and-a-half weeks ago, right before watching Thor: Ragnarok.
 Amazing the kind of effect this straightforward installation had on me.
 I guess it’s not too different from the way badges encourage netizens to churn out free reviews one after another, or how accomplishments in WoW can hook a player for weeks and months.
 One look and I instantly made the light-up my must-attend year-end activity.

 At 8.30 pm, I gave up waiting for I’ve bought tickets to watch Happy Death Day.
 Before entering the cinema, I wondered whether bad weather has indeed delayed the lighting up.
 At the same time, I was hoping that perhaps the key event was actually scheduled for a later hour.
-Maybe I’d get to enjoy them after the movie.
+Maybe I’d get to enjoy the lights after the movie.

 I’m happy to say it was a case of the latter.

-That main silver colour really doesn’t turn out too well on camera after lighting up, on top of it dominating everywhere.
-But, well, this is the sort of thing that might grow on you, given some time.
-And anyway there’s still the festive European-themed village due to later in the month.
+That main silver colour really doesn’t turn out too well on camera after it’s lit, on top of it being used too much.
+But oh well, this is the sort of thing that might grow on you, given some time.
+And anyway there’s still the festive European-themed village due to start later in the month.
 I’m sure the village would provide for a lot of pic-taking opportunities.